hikarimusic/hikarimusic.github.io/_note/medicine.md

 ### Multiple Sclerosis / 多発性硬化症

 * **Overview**
-  * Autoimmune destruction of oligodendrocytes, inflammation and demylination of CNS white matter (PNS usually spared), various neurologic symptoms with relapse and remission (multiple lesion in time and space)
+  * Autoimmune destruction of oligodendrocytes, inflammation and demyelination of CNS white matter (PNS usually spared), various neurologic symptoms with relapse and remission (multiple lesion in time and space)
-  * Relapse and remission at first, progress without remission latter; some cases progress without remission from onset
+  * Relapse and remission at first, progress without remission later; some cases progress without remission from onset
   * Prevelance 0.032%, more common in young adults and women (autoimmune), more common in high latitude region
 * **Presentation**
   * **Vision loss, central scotomas (recover in 1-2 weeks, relapse latter)**: Impairment of optic nerve (optic neuritis)
   * **Internuclear ophthalmoplegia**: Impairment of medial longitudinal fasciculus
-  * **Ataxia, tremmor, dysarthria**: Impairment of cerebellum
+  * **Ataxia, tremor, dysarthria**: Impairment of cerebellum
   * **Weakness of extremities, spasticity, hyperreflexia, clonus**: Impairment of motor pathway
   * **Numbness, electric shock-like sensation during neck movement (Lhermitte's sign), trigeminal neuralgia**: Impairment of sensory pathway
   * **Bladder and bowel dysfunction**: Impairment of autonomic nervous system